emqx/cloud-docs/en_US/create/premium.md

 ### [NAT Gateway](../vas/nat-gateway.md)

-NAT gateways can provide network address translation services to provide Dedicated deployments with the ability to access public network resources without the need for VPC peering connections.
+NAT gateways can provide network address translation services to provide Premium deployments with the ability to access public network resources without the need for VPC peering connections.

 ### Dedicated Storage Layer